Home

 House Seven

-Possibly the oldest - and longest used - structure in Skara Brae, House Seven was found to be standing on natural sand – the other houses in the settlement were built on top of the remains of previous structures.
+Possibly the oldest, and longest used, structure in Skara Brae goes by the name of House Seven.
+This structure — the best preserved on the site — was found to be standing on natural sand, while the other houses in the settlement were built on top of the remains of previous structures.

 During the 1928 excavations, it was assumed that, because of the architectural similarities with the other later houses, the foundations for House Seven must have been dug through earlier remains.
 Otherwise, it would have to be contemporary with the earlier houses on the site.